eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 :::

-Let us do a detailed test to check if everything is working as expected.
+Let us do a detailed test to check if everything works as expected.

 1. Open four terminals.
 One terminal is for eXpServer and the others will be _netcat_ clients connecting to the server.
 Start a netcat client on port 8001, and send a message to the server.
 The server will receive the message and send the reversed message back to the client.